JasonEricZhan/Algorithms/flattest_lowest_hillclimbing/README.md

 1.first one is number N means NXN board

-2.The heights of every point, and are scanned by sequential order
+2.The heights of every point, and are scanned by sequential order,
 ie:

 (0,0) ,(0,1), (0,2).......(N,N-1) ,(N,N)